microsoft/AzureTipsAndTricks/blog/tip82.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 82 - Creating your first Azure Storage Table"
+title: "Tip 82 - Creating your first Azure Storage Table"
 excerpt: "Learn how to creating your first Azure Storage Table"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-01-21 17:00:00
 ---

-## Creating your first Azure Storage Table
+#### Creating your first Azure Storage Table

 In case you are new to the Azure Storage, we've reviewed the following options so far: